You crafted the perfect resume; it stood out from the rest. Now it’s time for the next step: the phone interview screening.

 Speak succinctly about your background.

 When asked to give a high-level overview of your qualifications, be prepared to talk through your career history in a succinct manner.
-We want to hear about your previous roles, why you left and what you’ve done in your career that relates to the job opening.
+We want to hear about your previous roles, why you left and what you’ve done in your career that relates to the job for which you are applying.

 Be concise, but go into more detail if requested.
-We will have follow-up questions once you’re done speaking, most of which come from discussions with the hiring managers.
+We will usually have follow-up questions that come from discussions with the hiring managers.
 These questions are meant to delve into areas that are most applicable to the role.

 If you’re unclear about a question, just ask!
 We are always happy to clarify, which can help you provide a better response to the question.